Xography/vscode-scrollsync/README.md

-# scrollsync README
+# scrollsync for Visual Studio Code

-This is the README for your extension "scrollsync".
-After writing up a brief description, we recommend including the following sections.
+This extension allows scrolling preview and editor windows synchronously, which is useful for markdown editing.

 ## Features